Valve Operation Safety

 Key Hazards

-- Unexpected system pressure changes
+- Sudden pressure changes or water hammer

 2–3 Minute Talk Script